-You can compare transaction accounts with Canstar here to potentially find one that suits your requirements.
+If you’re looking to compare transaction accounts, you can use Canstar’s comparison tables to potentially find one that suits your requirements.

 Does ANZ charge fees on its savings accounts?

 Savings accounts can come with several fees, such as monthly account-keeping fees, transaction fees, withdrawal fees and more.
-ANZ charges no monthly account keeping fees on its Online Saver, Progress Saver and Premium Cash Management accounts at the time of writing (3/07/18).
+ANZ charges no monthly account keeping fees on its Online Saver, Progress Saver and Premium Cash Management accounts at the time of writing.